Whole sky camera: Development

 Whole sky cameras typically use a fisheye lens that takes in an extremely wide, hemispherical image.
 Such lenses were originally developed for use in meteorology.

 However, alternative techniques are based on the photography of a mirror-like hemisphere which are more common.

 One of the first reported whole sky cameras was based on a series of pictures with lenses inclined to the horizon at an altitude of 45 degrees.
 With a lens that covers an angular field of 90 degrees, such camera revolves about a vertical axis.

 Meteorological applications

 In meteorological applications, whole sky cameras are used to study cloud cover, the current level of UV radiation, fractional cloud coverage, sky polarization, the computation of cloud base height and wind speed at cloud heights.
 Other uses include creating time-lapse photography of clouds.
 Whole sky cameras may be equipped with a sun tracking device to block sunlight which is too bright for the typical dynamic range of photographs.
 Sun tracking allows for reliable estimates of cloud fractional coverage, including cover in the part of the sky close to the Sun.
 There are techniques such as HDR which permit the taking of high dynamic range photographs without a sun tracker.

+Astronomical applications

+Whole sky camera also popularly known as an all-sky camera in the astronomical field is used for meteor, fireball, and spacecraft reentry recording and identification.
+While mostly identical to the meteorological application, the system for astronomical use tends to have a more sensitive night camera and much longer exposure due to the night-use nature of the camera.